 Check back to view upcoming events

-The African Institute of Financial Markets and Risk Management (AIFMRM) is holding a policy forum on the timely and important question regarding what the role of the state is in the economy.
-We are very pleased to have three outstanding speakers to discuss this issue.
+AIFMRM held a policy forum on the timely and important question of what the role of the state is in the economy.

-Sizwe Mpofu-Walsh (Sizwe is a social activist, rapper, and PhD student at Oxford University.
-He will present a chapter from his newly released book Democracy and Delusion
+Sizwe Mpofu-Walsh - Social activist, rapper, and PhD student at Oxford University.
+He presented a chapter from his newly released book Democracy and Delusion)

 Michael Sachs (Deputy Director General - Budget Office, National Treasury)